ArdaAgacdelen/lx-braitenberg/README.md

 # About these activities

+Find the most up-to-date instructions on [how to run LXs on the Duckietown manual](https://docs.duckietown.com/ente/duckietown-manual/60-learning-experiences/lx-general-procedure.html).

 In this learning experience, you will learn  [Braitenberg vehicles](https://en.wikipedia.org/wiki/Braitenberg_vehicle), one of the simplest possible ways we could conceive of doing sensorimotor control.